 1. A leader works with others to make the difference: Leaders strive to make a difference.
 They are willing to make sacrifices and to inspire others to do the same.
-When John F. Kennedy inspired Americans to give up their the "toughest job you'll ever love."
+When John F. Kennedy inspired Americans to give up their lifestyle and join the Peace Corps, he admitted he was asking them to accept the "toughest job you'll ever love."
 Similarly, when Mahatma Gandhi encouraged people to take the path of non-violence (ahimsa), he was creating a difference in the whole nation and the society.